dalaing/cofun/blog/drafts/cofree_and_comonad_transformers.md

 mkCoAdder :: Int -> Int -> CoAdder (Int, Int)
 mkCoAdder limit count = coiter next start where
     next  = CoAdderF <$> coAdd <*> coClear <*> coTotal
     start = (limit, count)
 ```

-There are a few different things going on here.
+There are a things we can clean up in here.

 # Cleaning up with comonad transformers

-There are two parts to what we're doing that we can factor out so that we don't have to manage them ourselves.
+There are two parts to what we're doing that we can factor out, so that we don't have to manage them ourselves.

 We are making use of `count` as a kind of state.
 If we were working in a monadic context, we'd reach for eitehr the `State` monad or `StateT` monad transformer.